GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

 This is a question I ask myself every time before the research and when recognizing I'm getting too deep or already deep in the rabbit hole.

-So, what do I really need to get the blog functionality going on my website:
+So, what do I really need to get the blog functionality going on the website:

  1) Editor tool for creating and editing posts; previewing and adding formats (text decoration, images, colors, links, and etc).
  2) Database to store Blog Entries, possibly, in plane, but formatted, text.